Cerusa/3mdc-swex-plugin/README.md

 ## Special Notes
 - Only G1, G1 and G3 battles are currently logged and stored.
 - This plugin ONLY updates the "public" 3MDC site.
-- All defenses and counters are still subject to approval.
 - Only 3 monster defenses and 3 monster offenses are permitted.